i-putu-mahendra-wijaya/20231122_teleco_churn_prediction/README.md

 Naturally, the question to ask is what is the destination lower dimension then?

-As a rule of thumb, we want to reduce the dimension to fourth root of the original: which means for us (46)^(0.25) ~ 3
+As a rule of thumb, we want to reduce the dimension to fourth-root of the original: which means for us (46)^(0.25) ~ 3

 ## Algorithm / implementation section, Model Training, and Performance Measurement